-The Company has almost same sales for the period ended March 31, 2019 of $\mathbb{P}1.9$ million from $\mathbb{P}1.9$ million for the period ended March 31, 2018 resulting from intensive marketing, improved formulation technology for its feeds products and tolling operational partnerships.
-The company also expand its poultry business by increasing its breeder capacity and its distribution channel by way of penetrating hotel, restaurant, and institution accounts and tapping selected supermarket for its fresh dressed chicken.
+The Company's sales for the six months period ended June 30, 2019 of \$\mathbb{P}\$3,654 million decreased from \$\mathbb{P}\$3,962 million for the same period in 2018 due to unfavorable chicken prices since the last quarter of 2018.
+However, the Company is seeing a positive turnaround of operations in the remaining period of the year and is committed to continue its intensive marketing, improved formulation technology for its feeds products and tolling operational partnerships.
+The Company also expands its poultry business by increasing its breeder capacity and its distribution channel by way of penetrating hotel, restaurant, and institution accounts and tapping selected supermarket for its fresh dressed chicken.

 The Company is focusing towards establishing operational partnerships, strengthening its core products by improving quality standards, continuing its cost reduction program and revisiting customer and supplier terms to increase sales and to improve operating results.
-But due to depress poultry business condition since last quarter of last year, the company was adversely affected resulting to an operating loss of $\mathbb{P}155$ million in the first quarter of 2019.
+But due to depressed poultry business condition since last quarter of 2018, the Company was adversely affected resulting to an operating loss of \$\mathbb{P}\$124.8 million in the first half of 2019.